dfinity/quill/README.md

     nano request-status-submit --file <path>

-To get the principal id:
+To get the principal and the account id:

-    nano --pem-file <path> principal-id

-For the account id:

-    nano --pem-file <path> account-id
+    nano --pem-file <path> public-ids

+### Governance

+Currently, `nano` supports:

+- staking to neurons and toping up neurons,
+- full range of configure operations (add/remove hotkey, start/stop dissolving, add dissolve time),
+- disbursing.

 ## Roadmap

 0. ~~Support for offline signing of transfer transactions.~~
 1. ~~Human readable pretty print of the signed transcation.
 (Help needed!)~~
-2. Support for governance (neuron staking, dissolving, etc.)
+2. ~~Support for governance (neuron staking, dissolving, etc.)~~
-3. Reduce the code and dependnecies to the bare minimum for easy auditing.
+3. ~~Reduce the code and dependencies to the bare minimum for easy auditing.~~
 4. ~~Get rid of nix.~~
+5. Full governance support?

 ## Building